The Vincent Square Eating Disorder Service is staffed by a multidisciplinary team of over 100 specialist staff including:

 Maria Giulia is actively involved in research and teaching.
 She has published a number of peer reviewed articles and chapters and has presented her work both nationally and internationally.

-Gabrielle Brady is the Lead Psychologist and Team Lead for the adult therapy team.
-Gabrielle is responsible for the organisation, management and leadership of psychology and psychotherapy services.
+Dr Gabrielle Brady is the Lead Psychologist and Team Lead for the Adult Therapy Team at Vincent Square Eating Disorder Service.
+She is responsible for the leadership, organisation, and delivery of psychology and psychotherapy services across the adult pathway.

-Gabrielle joined Vincent Square in 2013 and has been working in the field of eating disorders for over 13 years.
-Over this time, she has acquired specialist skills in the assessment, diagnosis, formulation and treatment of patients with eating disorders and co-morbid psychological and physical health difficulties.
-She has substantial experience in delivering evidence-based treatments to patients across all forms and severity of eating disorders and complex co-morbidities.
+Gabrielle has worked in the field of eating disorders for over 16 years and joined Vincent Square in 2013.
+She has specialist expertise in the assessment, formulation, and treatment of eating disorders and co-occurring psychological and physical health difficulties, and has extensive experience delivering evidence-based therapies for complex and severe presentations.

 Laura is a Consultant Clinical Psychologist working clinically in the STRIDES (Support to Recovery in Disordered Eating) 18-25 team, as well as supporting psychological therapies across Vincent Square.